Review of Sidewalk Accident Injury Claims and Liability in California

 - police report (if a motor vehicle was involved).

-In order to file a lawsuit for a California sidewalk accident, it will depend on who you claim is responsible for your accident and the injuries sustained.
+To file a lawsuit for a California sidewalk accident, it will depend on who you claim is responsible for your accident and the injuries sustained.
 Generally, you will either file a premises liability lawsuit or a car accident lawsuit.

 Premises Liability Lawsuit for Negligence